All ABout Tap Dance

 George Crumb

-The early slave trade in America resulted in a rhythmic collision of cultures.
-Slave-holders already fearful of revolt, began to panic when it was discovered that Africans could communicate with each other - over long distances and in code - through the use of drums.
-All over the South, slave-holders forbid the use of drums and other native instruments in African religious ceremonies.
+Slave-holders, already fearful of revolt, began to panic when it was discovered that African Americans could communicate with each other -- over long distances and in code -- through the use of drums.
+All over the South, slave-holders moved to severely restrict African Americans' use of drums and other native instruments in religious ceremonies.

 You're only one CLICK away!